 Am I Eligible for Spousal Support or Alimony?

 Whether alimony is granted in your New Jersey divorce depends on many factors.
 Individual judges have considerable latitude.
-As your family law attorney, Michael J. Stein can give you an educated opinion regarding your case, and capably represent your interests in or out of court.
+As your family law attorney, Michael J. Stein Attorney At Law can give you an educated opinion regarding your case, and capably represent your interests in or out of court.

-With more than a decade of family law experience, Moorestown alimony lawyer Michael J. Stein can represent your interests in:
+With more than 25 years of family law experience, Moorestown alimony lawyer Michael J. Stein Attorney At Law can represent your interests in:

 - Negotiation to determine alimony